 Are there websites that you frequently visit for inspiration or a good read?

 You can have three people over for dinner, living or dead.
-Who would they be and why?
+Who would they be?